david-barnett/microViz/README.md

   tax_transform("clr") %>%
   ord_calc()
 #> Proportional min_prevalence given: 0.1 --> min 23/222 samples.
-# will automatically infer you want a "PCA" here
+# ord_calc will automatically infer you want a "PCA" here
 # specify explicitly with method = "PCA", or you can pick another method

 # create plot